ezoooooooooo/odin-recipes/README.md

 # odin-recipes
-This is a recipes website which have an index page that have links to different recipes
+This a recipe website created using what i learned about HTML and CSS in TOP

-I have learned a lot about tags imgs links and so
+It have a main page which have links to 3 recipes.
+I tried to use all what i've learned till now